flybywiresim/docs/docs/fbw-a32nx/installation.md

         [Download Experimental](https://github.com/flybywiresim/a32nx/releases/download/assets/experimental/A32NX-experimental.zip){.md-button target=new}

-        !!! danger "No Support for Experimental - use at own risk" Please do not seek support for the Experimental Version on Discord and only report issues if you have read this page and the reported and known issues.
+        !!! danger "No Support for Experimental - use at own risk" Please do not seek support for the Experimental Version on Discord, and only report issues if you have read this page and the reported and known issues.

 ---